 The 3 Week Diet is the second health product that was exposed as a scam here on Contra Health Scam.
 This lame, pathetic lawsuit threat has just confirmed yet again that I am correct in my assessment: We are indeed dealing with a scam from a very dumb scammer!

 Now that it is clear that I won’t be taking down the ‘infringing material’ as demanded, I’m curious to see what will happen next.
-For now though, please share this report to the relevant people so that they too will be informed about this latest development.
+For now, though, please share this report with the relevant people so that they, too, will be informed about this latest development.

 Thank you!